mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 The first two statements import the `React` and `ReactDOM` libraries because they are referenced later in the file.
 We don't write a path or extension when importing these libraries because they are not local files.
 In fact, they are listed as dependencies in our `package.json` file.
 Be careful of this distinction as you work through this lesson!

-We then import our `App` component and `index.css`, which holds global styles that are applied to our whole app.
+We then import our `App()` function and `index.css`, which holds global styles that are applied to our whole app.

 We then call the `ReactDOM.createRoot()` function, which defines the root node of our application.
 This takes as an argument the DOM element inside which we want our React app to be rendered.
 In this case, that's the DOM element with an ID of `root`.
 Finally, we chain the `render()` method onto the `createRoot()` call, passing it the JSX expression that we want to render inside our root.

-This tells React that we want to render our application with `<App />` as the root, or outer element.
+By writing `<App />` as this JSX expression, we're telling React to call the `App()` _function_ and render it as a _component_ inside the root node.

 > **Note:** `<App />` is rendered inside a special `<React.StrictMode>` component.
 This component helps developers catch potential problems in their code.